 These models differ in both knowledge acquisition and utilization.
 The SSC model receives its secret in-context via decoding the base64, while Taboo and User Gender models acquire secrets through out-of-context reasoning during fine-tuning.
 None of these secrets can be recovered from the prompt alone.
 To mitigate concerns about narrow fine-tuning creating easily readable activation patterns \citep{minder2025narrowfinetuningleavesclearly}, the Taboo and User Gender models include 90\% general chat data in their fine-tuning datasets.

 \textbf{Evaluation Setup.} For the secret-keeping benchmarks, we use a simple approach: we collect activations from prompts that do not reference the secret information, then pose a single direct question to the Activation Oracle and check if the answer is correct.
 The \textit{target prompts} are those used in \citet{cywiński2025elicitingsecretknowledgelanguage}, which directly attempt to elicit the secret information; the models give benign responses to these prompts that do not reveal the secrets.
-For all secret-keeping evaluations, we use the full sequence of activations as input for simplicity and consistency, though we find that single-token inputs can improve performance on the Taboo task (see Appendix~\ref{app:token_selection}).
+For all secret-keeping evaluations, we use the full sequence of activations as input for simplicity and consistency, though we find that alternative token selections can improve performance, such as single-token inputs on the Taboo task and shorter selected sequences for Gender (see Appendix~\ref{app:token_selection}).

-We compare against existing baselines from \citet{cywiński2025elicitingsecretknowledgelanguage}, which employ agent-based frameworks where auditing agents have access to five white-box interpretability tools (including logit lens, SAEs, and activation steering) and five black-box tools (including prompt injection and fuzzing).
+We compare against existing baselines reported by \citet{cywiński2025elicitingsecretknowledgelanguage} (Appendix \ref{app:secret_keeping_eval_details}), which employ agent-based frameworks where auditing agents have access to five white-box interpretability tools (including logit lens, SAEs, and activation steering) and five black-box tools (including prompt injection and fuzzing).
 These baselines use manually-optimized pipelines for each task, which use from one to four steps.